 This work stream in AMYPAD is ultimately tasked with ensuring efficiencies in delivering the interaction with the EPAD Programme and other deep phenotyped European cohorts of cognitively unimpaired participants (ECCU).
 PET-Amyloid imaging up to 2000 subjects enrolled in the EPAD LCS or other non EPAD cohorts will be undertaken.
 A sub-population of these subjects will have a repeat PET Amyloid scan conducted 1-2 years later.
 The PET-Amyloid imaging represents an additional important biomarker amongst a multitude of cognitive, imaging and CSF biomarkers already performed in the EPAD LCS and in the remaining ECCUs.

 To focus on understanding natural history of AD, defining the window for intervention and trial-readiness population in conjunction with EPAD’s protocol for the Longitudinal Cohort Study.

 This unit will focus on the full quantitative data generated in AMYPAD to go beyond the analyses planned in the diagnostic and prognostic studies that both focus on global amyloid status as a dichotomous measure.
 This group works closely with EPAD, which focuses on risk prediction modelling and development of adaptive trial methodology for intervention studies.

 The ultimate goal is to establish predictors of decline by using quantitative baseline and longitudinal PET measurements and determine how this can be best used to plan and monitor treatment.

-This team will lead and coordinate external dissemination activities (including publication and dissemination strategy), will address liaison with external stakeholders, including regulators and patients, and will examine ethical issues and data access policies.
+This team is leading and coordinating external dissemination activities (including publication and dissemination strategy), addressing liaison with external stakeholders, including regulators and patients, and examining ethical issues and data access policies.